cupokki/ijcode/README.md

 # ijcode
-wsl code instruction for InteliJ
+WSL code instruction for IntelliJ

-This script need execute permission.
+This script needs execute permission.

 #How to install